teddy-photesri/Capstone/README.md

 #### 02 - RESEARCH
 **Target Audience**
 - We are focusing on veterans and service member who are diagnosed with depression.
-Currently in the treatment program individuals with depression are assigned individual mental health counselors which include psychiatrists, psychologist and social workers.
+Currently in the treatment program and assigned individual mental health counselors.
+Which include psychiatrists, psychologist and social workers.